What Is Progression-Free Survival in Metastatic Breast Cancer? | MyBCTeam

 The investigators may also have secondary endpoints, which measure results that may be related to the primary endpoint.
 One example is overall survival, which indicates how long participants stay alive after beginning treatment.

 The easiest way to understand PFS is to break down an example of an MBC clinical trial.
-These studies present lots of complicated information — knowing what numbers to look for and what they mean can help make reading the findings seem less overwhelming.
+These studies present lots of complicated information — knowing what keywords and numbers to look for and what they mean can help make reading the findings seem less overwhelming.

 For example, the 2022 study was a phase 3 clinical trial that compared standard chemotherapy to the breast cancer drug trastuzumab deruxtecan (fam-trastuzumab deruxtecan-nxki, sold as Enhertu).